Xskullibur/CS203-Quagmire/README.md

 ## Introduction

-Welcome to the G1T3 project (Name TBC pls come up and update once we think of smt).
+Welcome to the G1T3's Hand Hathaway (HH).
+Our app is an arm wrestling tournament application that matches against each other using a sophisticated matchmaking algorithm.
 This application is a full-stack solution that combines a Spring Boot backend with a Next.js frontend, orchestrated using Docker for easy development and deployment, (we will probably host it on AWS but not cfm)

 Members:
-1. (Product Owner)
+1. Sara Chen Yi Hsin (Product Owner, Developer)
-2. (Scrum Master)
+2. Safir Ahamed Mohammed Nibras Abdulla (Scrum Master, Developer)
-3.
-4.
-5.
-6.
+3. Liu Chi Heng (QA Specialist, Developer)
+4. Foo Kee Juan (DevOps Specialist, Developer)
+5. Alson Sim Wei Jie (Security Specialist, Developer)
+6. Ong Chong Yong (Project Manager, Developer)

 **Brief description**